" Risk governance | Mizuho Financial Group

 At Mizuho, we assess the suitability of our risk appetite and the validity of our business plans through stress testing, calculating and assessing the financial effect on our capital adequacy ratio and on our performance.

-We carry out stress testing based on scenarios formulated taking into account current economic conditions and future outlooks, vulnerabilities in the Mizuho group's business and finance structures, and other factors.
+We carry out stress testing based on scenarios formulated taking into account current economic conditions and future outlooks, vulnerabilities in Mizuho's business and finance structures, and other factors.
 We can confirm whether our capital adequacy ratio, performance, and other indicators are sufficient in the case that stress events actually materialize.
 If such indicators fall below the necessary level, we reconsider and revise our risk appetite and business plans.
-In addition, we confirm the balance between owned capital and risk capital, including interest rate risk in the banking book, at the post-stress stage to assess the adequacy of the capital level.
+In addition, we calculate the impact on risk levels, including interest rate risk in the banking book, and confirm the balance between this risk capital and owned capital at the post-stress stage to assess the adequacy of the capital level.

-Furthermore, to structure robust risk management systems, stress testing is also used to manage risk in various risk categories, such as market risk.
+In addition, to structure robust risk management systems, stress testing is also used to manage risk in various risk categories, such as liquidity risk and market risk.